MihaiBlebea/mihaiblebea-tech-blog/content/en/posts/python-football-live-scores.md

 To make sure we have all our dependencies for our project and not pollute the global scope, we will need to create a virtual environment for our script.

-Navigate inside your main foot folder, in my case it's `/football_updates` and run this:
+Navigate inside your main foot folder (in my case it's `/football_updates`) and run this:

 ```bash
 python3 -m venv virtualenv
 ```
 This will create a virtual env in a folder called `virtualenv`.
-Of course you cna change this by providing a different last param to the command above.
+Of course, you can change this by providing a different last param to the command above.

 Now let's install our dependencies.

 We will need:

 - crontab // for interacting with crontab and making our lives a bit easier when installing the script
-- notifypy // fot triggering linux gnome notifications
+- notifypy // for triggering linux notifications
 - requests
 - python-dotenv // for managing the envs